viviansds/CSC120-Project/cheatsheet.md

 This living room contains[Sofa, Carpet, Fire place, TV, Floor lamp]

 >Which object do you wanna check?
-This living room contains[Sofa, Carpet, Fire place, TV, Floor lamp]
 Type 'unlock' if you are ready to try to use the key!
 Type 'help' if you need additional tip to proceed.
+Type 'go back' if you want to go to a previous room
 Type 'quit' if you want to end the game.
+This living room contains[Sofa, Carpet, Fire place, TV, Floor lamp]

 **User Input**
 Sofa